wangfowen/owenwangdotcom/_posts/2016-10-17-imperfection.md

 ---

 Growing up, I had a vision of "the perfect life".
-The description of it changed as I did, but there was always something to continue to strive for that was out of reach.
+The description of it changed as I did, but there was always something to continue to strive for, just that was out of reach.

 That is, until there wasn't.

-Now that I've graduated for over a year, this could very much be the life that I'll be living for the next long while.
-I'm in beautiful California with my closest friends, making decent money.
-I have reasonable work hours at a fulfilling job, and some flexibility to travel.
-On paper, life is everything that I was going for in my latest vision.
+Once I had been graduated for over a year, I realized this could very much be my life for the indefinite future.
+I was in beautiful California with my closest friends, making decent money.
+I had reasonable work hours at a fulfilling job, and some flexibility to travel.
+On paper, life was everything that I envisioned it to be.
 I had nothing further that I cared to attain.

 Yet I was not content.